bbrk24/Trilangle/README.md

 ### I/O instructions

-Trilangle has seven instructions for I/O: two for console input, two for console output, two for time, and one for randomness.
+Trilangle has eight instructions for I/O: two for console input, three for console output, two for time, and one for randomness.

 - `i` (GTC): read a single UTF-8 character from STDIN and push it to the stack.
 Pushes -1 on EOF.
 - `?` (GTI): read an integer from STDIN and push it to the stack.
 Pushes -1 on EOF.
 - `o` (PTC): write the top of the stack as a single character to STDOUT.
 This currently does not work for multi-byte characters on Windows due to console limitations.
-- `!` (PTI): write the value of the top of the stack as a decimal number to STDOUT.
+- `!` (PTI): write the value of the top of the stack, interpreted as a signed integer, as a decimal number to STDOUT.
+- `p` (PTU): write the value of the top of the stack, interpreted as an unsigned integer, as a decimal number to STDOUT.
 - `$` (RND): push a random 24-bit integer to the stack.
 - `D` (GDT): get the current date (number of days since 1970-01-01).
 - `T` (GTM): get the time of day.
 0 corresponds to 00:00:00 and the maximum value corresponds to 23:59:59, so the unit is approximately 1/97 second.